mnaji42/lava-grid/docs/COMMENTING_GUIDELINES.md

 - **Modules:** At the top of each module, add a doc comment explaining its purpose and responsibilities.
 - **Structs, Enums, Traits:** Describe what the type represents and its role in the business logic.
 - **Functions & Methods:** Always document public functions/methods.
-Use summary, arguments, returns, errors, and examples.
+Use summary, arguments, returns, errors, and examples if needed.
 - **Constants:** Explain what the constant is for, and why the value was chosen if not obvious.

 ---